Models and spatial information

 It's

-, forming a finite tessellation of spatial objects.
+a partition of a region of space, forming a finite tessellation of spatial objects.

 - What is the layer?